jqnatividad/qsv/docs/whirlwind_tour.md

 notice that it even gets alignment right with respect to Unicode characters.

-So, this command took 3.22 seconds to run on my machine, but we can speed it up by creating an index and re-running the command:
+So, this command took 3.22 seconds to run on my machine, but we can speed it up even further by creating an index and re-running the command:

 ```
 qsv index wcp.csv